Platane/drakkar/README.md

 Drakkar
 =================

 Drakkar is a smart historical map editor.
+WIP